 Paleleaf Woodland Sunflower is a native erect perennial that grows from 3 to 8 feet in height.
 The smooth stem may have a whitish bloom.

-Leaf: It has opposite leaves (can be alternate at the top of the stem) that are thick and rough with 3 noticeable veins and have a pale color beneath due to the abundance of white hair.
+Leaf: It has opposite leaves (can be alternate at the top of the stem) that are thick and rough with 3 noticeable veins rising from the base.
+They usually have a pale color beneath due to the abundance of white hair.
+The underside is also usually densely gland-dotted.
 Leaves are lance-like to slightly oval - especially the larger lower ones.
 They are either entire or have very shallow teeth.
-Leaf stalks on lower leaves are at least 1/4 to 1-1/8 inches long and with wings.
-Leaves are usually densely gland-dotted.
+Bases are wedge shaped (cuneate) to sub-cordate.
+Leaf stalks on lower leaves are at least 1/4 to 1-1/8 inches long (1 - 3 cm) and with wings.

-The floral array has single flower heads on short stalks from the upper leaf axils.
+The floral array has single flower heads on short stalks (1 - 9 cm) from the upper leaf axils.
 Three to 15 heads can develop per plant.
+Heads are cylindric to hemispheric in shape.

-Flower: Flowers are of two types, ray florets and disc florets.
-The central disc has 35+ disc florets with yellow corolla tubes with 5 pointed lobes at the opening.
-These are bisexual and fertile with 5 stamens that have dark reddish-brown anther appendages; the stamens tightly surround a single style which has a bifurcated tip.
+Flower: Flowers are composite of two types, ray florets and disc florets.
+The central disc has 35+ disc florets with yellow corolla tubes, each with 5 pointed yellow lobes at the opening.
+These are bisexual and fertile with 5 stamens that have dark reddish-brown anther appendages; the stamens tightly surround a single style which has a bifurcated tip. both stamens and style are exserted from the open corolla throat.
 These florets are surrounded by 10 to 20 ray florets with yellow corollas and rays.
+The rays are 12 - 20 mm long and without glands on the back side.
 These are not fertile.
 The entire flower head is 1-1/2 to 4 inches wide.
 The flowerhead is enclosed in a series of green phyllaries (bracts) that number 18 to 25, are pointed and slightly spreading, lanceolate in shape and the margins usually have fine hair.

 Seed: Fertile flowers produce a dry cypsela that has two small awns and is 4 to 5.5 mm long.
-Seeds are disbursed by dropping or by the wind.
+Seeds are dispersed by dropping or by the wind.
+Like most seeds of Helianthus these require at least 30 days of cold stratification for germination.

 Names: The genus Helianthus is from two Greek words, helios for 'sun' and anthos for 'flower'.
-The species strumosus is Latin for "having soft swellings".
+The species strumosus is Latin for "having soft swellings", which refers to the leaf glands.
 The author name for the plant classification - 'L.' is for Carl Linnaeus (1707-1778), Swedish botanist and the developer of the binomial nomenclature of modern taxonomy.

 Above: 1st photo - The outer ray florets number 10 to 20 and the disc florets number 35+.
-2nd photo - The phyllaries of the flower head are pointed and slightly spreading.
+2nd photo - The phyllaries of the flower head are pointed and slightly spreading, with margins usually hairy as seen here.

 Below: 1st & 2nd photos - The underside of a leaf with whitish hair that gives it a pale color.
 3rd photo - a lower leaf, which can be more oval in shape - note the winged stalk.

 Notes: Eloise Butler recorded planting Paleleaf Woodland Sunflower on May 1, 1912, plants obtained from Kelsey's Nursery in MA.
 She reported transplanting one from near the Parkway to the Garden in Aug.
 1917, and several from Minnehaha in Oct.
 1918.
-Martha Crone did not list this plant as being present in the Garden on her 1951 plant inventory, but it was present again on the 1986 census and on plant lists into the early 2000's.
-Paleleaf Woodland Sunflower is native to a number of counties in East Central Minnesota, including the Metro area, and a few counties in the south.
+Martha Crone did not list this plant as being present in the Garden on her 1951 plant inventory, but it was present again on the 1986 census and on subsequent plant lists.
+Susan Wilkins planted them in 2020.
+Paleleaf Woodland Sunflower is native to a number of counties in East Central Minnesota, including some of the Metro area, and a few counties in the south.
 In North America it is found almost everywhere in the eastern half of the continent.

 References: Plant characteristics are generally from sources 1A, 32, W2, W3, W7 & W8 plus others as specifically applied.
 Distribution principally from W1, W2 and 28C.
 Planting history generally from 1, 4 & 4a.
 Other sources by specific reference.
 See Reference List for details.